Public project portfolio for Paul Kienzle

 and installed.
 It includes a chemical formula calculator, but stops short

-- I made major contributions to the octave-forge project, gathering
+- I made major contributions to the early octave-forge project, gathering

 contributions from the community and my own code into a set of independently